fylgja/site/src/components/theme.md

 Instead of the default the theme is now a teal color.

-And you also reuse this in your own components.
+And you can also reuse this in your own components,

-By importing the `@fylgja/theme` or use it directly in your styles via;
+by importing the `@fylgja/theme` or use it directly in your styles via;

 ```scss
 @use "@fylgja/theme" as ft with (